N00bcak/nano-aha-moment-improved/README.md

-# nanoAhaMoment: Single File "RL for LLM" Library
-> Amirhossein Kazemnejad*, Milad Aghajohari*, Alessandro Sordoni, Aaron Courville, Siva Reddy
+# nano-aha-moment-improved
+> N00bcak

+### Preamble
+So it turns out that [nano-aha-moment](https://github.com/McGill-NLP/nano-aha-moment), while a wonderful foundation for RL training of LLMs, has a much of pretty annoying bugs and issues that make it impossible to run OOTB.
+This repository is a (detached) fork which aims to fix those issues.

 Implementation of DeepSeek R1-zero style training with:

-- Single 80G GPU (and also multi-GPU)
+- Single GPU (or multi-GPU) training
-- No RL Library
+- From-scratch RL code.
-- 3B Base Model (and also 7B models with multi-GPU)
 - Full Parameter Tuning
 - Efficient (Competetive performance to verl but much simpler)
 - Up to 32K context size for 3B model with multi-GPU (or 16K context size for 7B model)